How to do an excellent AI alignment project

 What to expect

-Before session 7, you’ll come up with an initial project idea.
-The prompts in the exercises will help you develop this idea, and you can review our list of ideas for inspiration.
-In the session, your cohort will help you improve your idea.
+Before session 8, you’ll come up with some initial project ideas.
+The prompts in the exercises will help you develop these ideas, and you can review our list of ideas for inspiration.
+In the session, your cohort will help you pick and improve your idea.

 • Work on your project.
 This should be where you spend the majority of your time on this part of the course (at least 4 hours per week).
 We’ve got some tips below for making the most of this time.